-The great news is that it is FREE to sign up and use.
-The most important reason to have a Google My Business account is that having it will help your business rank higher than your competitors in a local search.
+The great news is that Google My Business is FREE to sign up and use.
+The most important reason to have a GMB account is that having it will help your business rank higher than your competitors in a local search.
 It is HUGE for local SEO.

 I Have Google My Business … Now What?

 Once you go through a verification process, it’s time to manage what users see when they search for your business.

 YOU are in control of the information others are seeing to help customers find your business.
 YOU are in control of telling your story.